 Congratulations to the winners of the 2018 Sutherland Shire Literary Competition.
 The winners were announced at an awards presentation on Tuesday, 21 August 2018 at Hazelhurst Arts Centre.
-Read the winning entries below.
+Read the winning entries or download the magazine below.

 "Remember," said my sister Jan, "the boys who lived next door —